wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-web-arm-from-github-provision.md

 	ms.date="12/16/2015"
 	wacn.date=""/>

-# Deploy a web site linked to a GitHub repository
+# Deploy a web app linked to a GitHub repository

-In this topic, you will learn how to create an Azure Resource Manager template that deploys a web site that is linked to a project in a GitHub repository.
+In this topic, you will learn how to create an Azure Resource Manager template that deploys a web app that is linked to a project in a GitHub repository.
 You will learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements.

 For more information about creating templates, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates).

-For the complete template, see [web site Linked to GitHub template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-github-deploy/azuredeploy.json).
+For the complete template, see [Web App Linked to GitHub template](https://github.com/Azure/azure-quickstart-templates/blob/master/201-web-app-github-deploy/azuredeploy.json).

 ## What you will deploy

-With this template, you will deploy a web site that contains the code from a project in GitHub.
+With this template, you will deploy a web app that contains the code from a project in GitHub.

 ## Parameters